akhenakh/qmd/README.md

 - **Archive Support**: Index massive documentation sets directly from Zstandard compressed archives (`.zst`/`.zstd`) without decompression, compatible with [fcopy](https://github.com/akhenakh/fcopy).
 - **Smart Splitting**: Uses context-aware Markdown splitting (via LangChainGo) for better embedding quality.
 - **MCP Server**: Exposes search capabilities via the [Model Context Protocol](https://modelcontextprotocol.io), allowing AI assistants (like Claude Desktop) to search your notes.
+- **Chat**: Interactive chat interface to query your indexed notes using natural language with context-aware responses.
 - **Self-Contained**: Configuration and index are stored in a local SQLite file (`./qmd.sqlite` by default), so that you can point to different db for different purposes.

 ## Origin